 Adult education programs offer lifelong learning in ecological restoration, conservation, gardening, caring for the land, and living in harmony with nature.
 Many of these programs are free; some have a fee.

-We offer a range of free guided nature walks—including weekly Sunday walks, night walks, seasonal bird hikes, and gently paced seasonal Garden Excursions.
+We offer a range of free guided nature walks—including weekly Sunday walks, night walks, and gently paced seasonal garden strolls.
 All are led by trained naturalist-educators and other experts.
 We also offer a series of public garden tours that explore many aspects of the horticultural and native plant gardens.
-Seasonal Saturday morning birding hikes are a great opportunity to look for and learn about birds.

 We welcome community, educational, faith-based, professional, tourist, and other groups for private educational visits.
 We offer a range of standard topics, and groups can also request specialized tours in areas of staff expertise.